PoLabs/NSDUH-machine-learning/README.md

 - neural net using R's 'neuralnet' package
 - gradient boosted trees with 'xgboost' package

-This is old code that attempts to classify respondents as positive/negative for past year opioid use disorder.
-Opioid use disorder is a relatively rare occurance (<1%) and I haven't added any upsampling techniques yet, so the accuracy is always 99%.
-I would look for a more common phenomenom.
+Old code that attempts to classify respondents as positive/negative for past year opioid use disorder.
+Opioid use disorder is a relatively rare occurance (<1%) and needs upsampling, so accuracy is always 99%.